SEO needs to be considered as an integral part of a web design project, not as an afterthought

 How can we accelerate growth?
 What can be done to ensure healthy keyword visibility?
 How can we own more of our brand results in the SERPs and defend against reputational threats?
 Integrating your SEO strategy with your web design and development project can help tackle all of these performance objectives and save a lot of time and expense further down the line.

-So, what are the top 5 SEO considerations that your digital marketing teams should be making, when building a new website, to ensure the best chance of hitting your business objectives?
+So, what are the top five SEO considerations that your digital marketing teams should be making, when building a new website, to ensure the best chance of hitting your business objectives?

 It takes a lot to drive valuable traffic to your website – it doesn’t ‘just happen’ on its own.
 Having a solid understanding of the keyword and thematic demand surrounding your products/services and knowing which search terms are most popular is crucial.
 Keyword research allows you to understand where your website traffic is likely to come from and empowers you to build a clear, all-encompassing strategy for success.